 If you’re interested in a virtual visit with your dermatologist, here are several key points to keep in mind.

-- Call your dermatologist’s office or check her website to see if they’re offering teledermatology.
+- Call your dermatologist’s office or check their website to see if they’re offering teledermatology.
 If they’re not yet, keep checking; unfortunately, the pandemic isn’t likely to end quickly, so they may begin online appointments soon.

 - Yes, it is necessary to schedule an appointment.
 Typically, your dermatologist will contact you at your designated appointment time.